- 21

 Summary

-- Data Warehouse is a data store designed for analytics, not for recording transactions
+- Data Warehouse is a data repository designed for analysis, not for recording transactions

-- Different from a database — stores historical data from multiple systems (ERP, GFMIS, e-GP), optimized for fast reads
+- Differs from a Database in that it stores historical data, integrates multiple systems (ERP, GFMIS, e-GP), and is optimized for fast reads

-- Star Schema is the most popular design — Fact Tables (disbursement amounts) + Dimension Tables (fiscal year, agency, program)
+- Star Schema is the most popular design — Fact Table (disbursement amounts) + Dimension Tables (fiscal year, agency, program)

-- For government — enables executive reporting, KPI tracking, audit readiness, and data-backed budget planning
+- For government agencies — supports executive reporting, disbursement KPI tracking, State Audit Office compliance, and budget request preparation

-- Start with policy questions, not technology — what do executives need to know?
-Then design accordingly
+- Start from policy questions, not from technology — determine what executives need to know, then design accordingly

-If your agency is looking for an ERP system with an open database architecture ready to connect with a Data Warehouse, you can schedule a demo or contact our consulting team to assess your organization's readiness.
+If your agency is looking for an ERP system with an open database ready to connect to a Data Warehouse, you canschedule a demo orcontact our consulting teamto assess your agency's readiness.